March 2, 2022

 It took a solid 20 minutes of hiking before my hands and feet finally warmed up enough that they didn’t hurt from the frosty air.
 I’m glad I slept with my water filter inside my quilt last night because it might have frozen.
 Even now, I still had it wrapped inside some layers inside my pack to protect it from the cold.

-This here, the trail tread here was now lousy with rocks.
+From here, the trail tread turned lousy with rocks.
 Mike (the trail angel I’d stayed with) described the rocks on the southern half of the AZT as “baby doll heads.”
 They ranged in size, but the majority of them were just about the same size as the hard, plastic head of a child’s baby doll.

 WILDLIFE